Belarus in the Eurovision Song Contest 2013: Final

 The televised final took place on 7 December 2012 at the BTRC "600 Metrov" studio in Minsk, hosted by Olga Ryzhikova and Denis Dudinskiy.
 Prior to the competition, a draw for the running order took place on 5 December 2012.
-A 50/50 combination of votes from jury members made up of music professionals and public televoting selected the song "Rhythm of Love" performed by Alyona Lanskaya as the winner.
+A 50/50 combination of votes from 14 jury members made up of music professionals and public televoting selected the song "Rhythm of Love" performed by Alyona Lanskaya as the winner.
+The jury consisted of Gennady Davydko, Vasily Rainchik, Sergey Bondarchuk, Viktor Volotkovich, Alexander Efremov, Sergey Kukhto, Vladimir Maksimkov, Marianna Malchik, Alexander Mezhenny, Larisa Murashko, Victoria Popova, Vladimir Ugolnik, Andrey Kholodinsky and Tatiana Shcherbina.

 In addition to the performances from the competitors, the show featured guest performances by 2004 Belarusian Eurovision contestants Aleksandra and Konstantin, 2007 Belarusian Eurovision contestant Dmitry Koldun and Gunesh.

 Song selection

 Following Alyona Lanskaya's win at the Belarusian national final, BTRC announced that the singer could be performing a song other than "Rhythm of Love" at the Eurovision Song Contest.
 The national final rules set by BTRC allowed for the winning artist to change their song if they were able to find a more suitable alternative for the contest.
 In early February 2013, it was announced that Lanskaya recorded several songs at the Abbey Road Studios in London and in Stockholm for her new album and the Eurovision Song Contest, and that four songs were under consideration.
 On 7 March, BTRC announced that Alyona Lanskaya would be performing the song "Solayoh" at the 2013 Eurovision Song Contest, which officially replaced "Rhythm of Love" as the Belarusian entry through the decision of a jury panel consisting of representatives of BTRC and the production group Spamash.
 Prior to the announcement, information of "Solayoh" as the replacement song was leaked on 4 March through the German record label CAP-Sounds, which labelled the song as a "Eurovision version" on digital download music websites.
 The song, written by Marc Paelinck and Martin King, was presented to the public during her performance in the final of the Romanian Eurovision national final on 10 March.